 THE SOS DOGS AT CARMEN'S HOUSE

-In February 2018, we uncovered one of the worst cases of hoarding, we have ever seen.
-A woman in Constanta had started out 'saving' dogs.
-Sadly her situation had got out of hand and over the years, with no neutering at all taking place, a few dogs had become 138.
+In February 2018, we uncovered one of the worst cases of hoarding we have ever seen.
+A woman in Constanta had started out "saving" dogs.
+Sadly her situation had got out of hand, and over the years, with no neutering at all taking place, a few dogs had become 138.
 BMDR intervened the minute we found out.
 We rallied and sent in food and help on the ground.
-An appeal then led to funds being available to take those most needy dogs for urgent veterinary care.
-There were maimed dogs from fighting each other through starvation - you name it, we saw it.
-With more than half the dogs now neutered, nearly 40 adopted, as of August 18 and new pens built to separate the weak from the strong, and the 'not yet spayed' from the 'not yet castrated', things are so much better and can only improve with our continued support.
+An appeal then led to funds being available to take the most needy dogs for urgent veterinary care.
+There were dogs maimed from fighting each other through starvation - you name it, we saw it.
+With more than half the dogs now neutered, nearly 40 adopted, as of August 2018 and new pens built to separate the weak from the strong, and the "not yet spayed" from the "not yet castrated", things are so much better, and can only improve with our continued support.
 All dogs now have safe shelter too.
-On top of this, Carmen has a part of her home restored for her comfort, thank to the generosity of our supporters.
+On top of this, Carmen has a part of her home restored for her comfort, thanks to the generosity of our supporters.

 We are struggling a bit with this situation but still managing to take some dogs out.
 Hoarding is in this woman's nature and she is finding it hard not only to let dogs go but also to stop taking more.
 Another ten dogs have left over the last two months.
 We won't give up on this situation.

-Every month we send money to Aurelia's shelter in Craiova.
+Every month we send some money to Aurelia's shelter in Craiova.
 This can be used for food or vet bills.
 Aurelia has been running a registered charity in Romania, Viata Animalelor, for many years.
-She currently has ten Barking Mad dogs and altogether looks after around 170 dogs, including lots of puppies.
+She currently has ten Barking Mad dogs and all together looks after around 150 dogs, including lots of puppies.